JuliaData/DataFrames.jl/docs/src/lib/metadata.md

 ()
 ```

-Note, that to check if some key is present in metadata you can use the `in`
+To check if some key is present in metadata you can use the `in`
-function in combination with `metdatakeys` function (for table-level metadata)
+function in combination with the `metadatakeys` function (for table-level metadata)
-and `colmetadatakeys` function (for column-level metadata).
+and the `colmetadatakeys` function (for column-level metadata).

 ## Propagation of `:note`-style metadata